eduflornet/NetCore2RESTfulAPI/README.md

 If you want to use VS Code, you can use DotNet CLI from the command line:

-For Open VS Code
+Open VS Code
 Library> code .

-For Build:
+For Build from terminal:
 Library> dotnet build

-For Run:
+For Run from terminal:
 Library> dotnet run

 Reference: